Skip to Content

 Instructions

-• Prepare the beef ribs by removing the silver membrane (see expert tips) and cut them into slabs of 3-4 bones.
-Coat the top, bottom, and sides of the ribs with the dry rub.
+• Prepare the ribs by removing the membrane, then cut them into slabs of 3-4 bones.
+Generously coat all sides—top, bottom, and edges—with the dry rub.
+Cover the ribs with plastic wrap and refrigerate for 1 hour.

-• Remove the ribs from the foil and brush them with BBQ sauce.
-Broil the ribs uncovered for 15 minutes.
-Let the ribs cool for 5-10 minutes before serving.
+• Remove the foil and brush the ribs with your favorite BBQ sauce.
+Broil uncovered on low for 15 minutes, then take them out of the oven and let them cool for 5-10 minutes before serving.

 Notes